anuragraj/philosopher/database.md

 `--id`

 The Proteome ID used to find and download an organism proteome.
-See below wehre to find the ID.
+See below where to find the ID.

 `--isoform`